 Chip Ganassi created his own one-car Indy car team in 1990.
-Today, his racing empire includes entries in the Verizon IndyCar Series, NASCAR Monster Energy Cup Series, NASCAR XFINITY Series, IMSA WeatherTech SportsCar Championship and World Endurance Championship.
+Today, his racing empire includes entries in the NTT IndyCar Series, NASCAR Monster Energy Cup Series, IMSA WeatherTech SportsCar Championship and World Endurance Championship.

-Chip Ganassi Racing’s open-wheel teams have amassed 11 championships and more than 100 wins, while overall his teams can claim 18 championships and recently earned its milestone 200th win when it won the GT Le Mans class at the 2018 Rolex 24 at Daytona.
+Chip Ganassi Racing’s open-wheel teams have amassed 12 championships and more than 100 wins, while overall his teams can claim 19 championships and more than 200 wins.

 Chip Ganassi Racing solidified its place in open-wheel racing history, becoming the first team to amass four consecutive CART championships with Jimmy Vasser (1996), Alex Zanardi (1997-98) and rookie Juan Pablo Montoya (1999).